yucongkoo/tp/docs/DeveloperGuide.md

 **Mss:**<br/>
 &emsp;1.
 User requests to list out the customers.<br/>
 &emsp;2.
 System displays the requested list of customers to the user.<br/>
 &emsp;3.
-User enters index of targeted customer and information of tags to update.<br/>
+User enters index of targeted customer and information of tags to add or delete.<br/>
 &emsp;4.
 System updates the tags of the specified customer accordingly.<br/>
 &emsp;5.
 System displays the details of the updated customer.<br/>
 &emsp;Use case ends.<br/>